Indira Gandhi Arena

-The Indira Gandhi Arena (officially Indira Gandhi Indoor Stadium), formerly known as the Indraprashtha Stadium, is located at the Indraprastha Estate in the eastern part of New Delhi.
+The Indira Gandhi Arena (officially Indira Gandhi Indoor Stadium), formerly known as the Indraprashtha Stadium, is located at the Indraprastha Estate in the eastern part of New Delhi, though part of Central Delhi, Delhi, India.
 It is the largest indoor sports arena in India and among the largest in Asia.
 The multi-purpose arena is regularly used by tennis club Indian Aces and DSA Senior Division Futsal League.